Siletz Tribal Charitable Contribution Fund

 PLEASE ONLY USE THE WORD FORMATTED APPLICATION.

-TO SUBMIT VIA EMAIL PLEASE SEND THE APPLICATION TO STCCF@LIVE.COM AS AN ATTACHMENT.
+TO SUBMIT VIA EMAIL PLEASE SEND THE APPLICATION TO STCCF@LIVE.COM AS A WORD OR PDF ATTACHMENT.
+(PREFERRED METHOD)

 Please read the Requirements before applying.